ssanj/describe/README.md

 filter       foreach   isFailure   orElse      toOption
 ```

-You could also complete a method name with its signature if you knew at least part of its name:
+You could also complete a method name with its signature if you know at least part of its name:

 ```
 t.ma<tab>